nekobird/rocket/documentation/core/num.md

 `average(...numbers): number`

-Calculate the average of numbers given in the arguments.
+Calculate the average of the arguments.
 You need to enter at least two numbers or else it will throw an error.

 #### Example